SubstanceMobile/media/README.md

 - You can have only **one** Activity bound to `PlaybackRemote` at a time.
 - You initialize Google Cast by calling `PlaybackRemote.initCast(MenuItem)`  **once**.
 The passed menu item must have `app:actionProviderClass="android.support.v7.app.MediaRouteActionProvider"` set as xml attribute.
 Also, make sure you configured your application id in `MusicOptions`.
 - You can use your own, custom notification by calling `PlaybackRemote.setNotificationCallback(NotificationCallback)`.
 This returns a `Callable<Notification>`.
 You also have the ability to ignore this and the Service will fall back to its own Notification which uses a `NotificationCompat.Builder`
-- You are notified of playback events with the `RemoteCallback` you passed in when calling `PlaybackRemote.registerActivity()` which gives you all necessary information. **But**, you can have multiple of them: Call `PlaybackRemote.registerCallback()` to add a new one and `PlaybackRemote.unregisterCallback()` to remove it when you're finished
+- You are notified of playback events with the `RemoteCallback` you passed in when calling `PlaybackRemote.registerActivity()` which gives you all necessary information. **But**, you can have multiple of them: Call `PlaybackRemote.registerRemoteCallback()` to add a new one and `PlaybackRemote.unregisterRemoteCallback()` to remove it when you're finished

 #### Tags
 This library is used to edit your media tags.
 It can also control your playlists. **COMING SOON**